5 best Shopify appointment apps for service businesses (2026)

 - Most generous free tier in the App Store

-- 4.9★ rating across 2,000+ reviews — largest review base of the four
+- 4.9★ rating across 2,000+ reviews — largest review base in this comparison

 - Quick to install, easy to test